Cognoscan/fog-pack/schema.md

 Validation fails if the value is not an integer or does not meet all of the optional requirements.

+#### Examples

-As an example, an integer validator allowing any positive value between 0 and 255, while not allowing bit 6 to be set, would look like:
+An integer validator allowing any positive value between 0 and 255, while not allowing bit 6 to be set, would look like:

 ```json